epsi-rns/AlumniBook-SF2/README.md

 *   Editor: Geany

-*   Amusement: mp3 player and many glass of coffee.
+*   Amusement: mp3 player and many glasses of coffee.